doki-theme/doki-theme-jetbrains/README.md

 ### Other Settings

+**Global Editor Font Size** will override any/all font size settings for your code editor font size.
+This only applies to any Doki Themes.
+You must enable the `Override Editor Font Size` for this feature to take effect.

 **Frameless Mode** is a feature only available on MacOS, and gives your IDE the frameless look and feel.

 ![Frameless mode](./assets/readmeAssets/frameless.png)